ahryho/psychoISN/README.md

 ## Results and additional information

-Results are stored on the MPIP computational cluster: `/binder/mgp/workspace/2020_DexStim_Array_Human/dex-stim-human-isns/results`.
+Results are stored on the MPIP computational cluster.

-For plots which describe results, please refer to the [folder](https://github.com/ahryho/psychoISNs/tree/main/results/plots).

 For additional information on methodology, results and limitations, please refer to the [slides](https://github.com/ahryho/dex-stim-human-array-isns/blob/main/materials/final_presentation.pdf).